 Phone: 776.8590 or 800.636.7450

 School Psychologists are uniquely qualified members of school teams that support students’ ability to learn and teachers’ ability to teach.
 They apply expertise in mental health, learning, and behavior, to help children and youth succeed academically, socially, behaviorally, and emotionally.
 School Psychologists partner with families, teachers, school administrators, and other professionals to create safe, healthy, and supportive learning environments that strengthen connections between home, school, and the community.
-SOESD currently employs a team of nine school psychologists totaling 7.2 Full Time Equivalent positions to serve the Ashland, Butte Falls, Grants Pass, Klamath Falls City, Medford, Rogue River, Prospect, Three Rivers, and Pinehurst School Districts.
+SOESD currently employs a team of nine school psychologists totaling 11 school psychologists to serve the Ashland, Butte Falls, Grants Pass, Klamath Falls City, Klamath County, Medford, Rogue River, Prospect, Three Rivers, and Pinehurst School Districts.
 Services are also provided to other programs, including STEPS, STEPS Plus and Long-Term Care and Treatment classrooms in Medford, Ashland, and Grants Pass.
 For more information, email: email@example.com or call 541-776-8554.

 Referrals for school psychology services are typically generated by the school’s student study team (SST).
 Parents, teachers, special educators, administrators, and sometimes physicians refer when they suspect the child may have an educational disability.
 A team, including the parents, will meet to discuss the nature of the concern, the child’s school history and current progress to determine the most appropriate course of action.
 Possible outcomes may include recommendations for classroom modifications or a full psycho-educational evaluation.